DryFan® Home Dehumidifiers

 The reciprocating compressor works similar to a car engine and the up and down motion of the piston can be noisy.
 The internal piston noise makes a deeper sound that can be heard often through the home as a refrigerator can.

 A rotary compressor uses a rotary piston.
-This generally is quieter and also tends to be smaller in size.
+This generally is quieter and also tends to be smaller

 All Ecor Pro units, that are compressor based, all use rotary compressors.